julia-users-berlin/julia-users-berlin.github.io/index.md

 ## Upcoming events

-We are having meetup at [WIAS](https://www.wias-berlin.de/) this **Tuesday, October 15th at 19:00**.
+We are having meetup at [WIAS (Mohrenstr.
+39)](https://www.wias-berlin.de/) on **Tuesday, November 17th at 19:00**.
-Attention, this time it will be on the **4th floor**.
+Again, it will be on the **4th floor**.
-(Mohrenstr.
-39, 10117 Berlin)

-This time, the discussion might focus on Julia v1.11 and related stuff.
+In the registration book at the entrance, put Dr. Fuhrmann as the person to be visited.

 ## Regular meeting